pyturf/pyturf/CONTRIBUTING.md

 Please attend to the following guidelines:

-- Open an issue in `diogomatoschaves/pyturf`.
+- Open an issue in `diogomatoschaves/pyturf` outlining your plan.
 - Always include tests. [pytest](https://docs.pytest.org/en/latest/) is used in this project.
 - `pyturf` modules are small, containing a single exported function.
 See below for a typical module structure.
 - Export your module function by including it in `turf/<your-module>/__init__.py` and `turf/__init__.py`.
 See below for details.
-- GeoJSON is the _lingua franca_ of Turf.
+- GeoJSON is the _lingua franca_ of `pyturf`.
 It should be used as the data structure for anything that can be represented as geography.
+- Add your new module under the `Available Modules` section.
 - Avoid extra dependencies if you can.
-- Run the linter (see below for more details).
+- Run the linter before submitting changes (see below for more details).
-- Finally run `python -m pytest --verbose --cov=turf` from the project root folder to run all the tests and make sure they pass with a sufficiently high coverage.
+- Run `python -m pytest --verbose --cov=./` from the project root folder to run all the tests and make sure they pass with a sufficiently high coverage.

 When you're ready to submit your changes, make sure to pull and rebase from the upstream (this main repo)